BitCANN/bitcann-contracts/README.md

 #### IllegalRegistration

-The IllegalRegistration contract penalizes illegal domain registrations by allowing anyone to burn the bid and claim the funds as reward.
-Key aspects:

-- Proves domain is already owned by providing heartbeat NFT
-- Burns illegal registration bid NFTs
-- Claims bid funds as reward for prover
-- Helps prevent duplicate registrations
+This prevents registrations for domains that have already been registered and have owners.
+Anyone can provide proof of a valid ownership and burn the auction registration pair NFTs and claim the funds as reward as reward

 Transaction Structure:
 | # | Inputs | Outputs |